dream3d/MDIToolbox/README.md

-# MDIToolbox
+# MDIToolbox #

-Filters created during the MDI Integration Summit
+This DREAM.3D plugin is a sandbox for the Materials Data Initiative (MDI) Integration Summit 2017 Hackathon held Sept 11, 2017